0xaust1n/leetcode/README.md

 > Here we go again with [Tingting](https://github.com/austinbabe/hackerRank/blob/master/README.md)

 > All Question are sort by finished date.
-> PS: Javascript filename stand for the approaching times of the solution.
+> PS: filename stand for the approaching times of the solution.
-> **e.g. : `1.js` stand for my first approaching.**
+> **e.g. : `1.<file-type>` stand for my first approaching.**

+Language:
+- Javascript
+- Typescript
+- Go-lang

 ## Table Of Contents

 **Easy Problems**